-Protection is offered to land recognised in overlays as vulnerable to the effects of infrastructure - with more direction and guidance on how infrastructure would be addressed in sensitive areas.
+Protection is offered to land, recognised in overlays, as vulnerable to the effects of infrastructure - with more direction and guidance on how infrastructure would be addressed in sensitive areas.

-The chapter is split into Part A which contains the general infrastructure provisions.
-Part B contains provisions specific to the National Grid Network.
-New provisions (such as the introduction of new setbacks and corridors for the National Grid as well as other electricity distribution corridors) would provide better protection of infrastructure by avoiding reverse sensitivity effects.
+The chapter contains both general infrastructure provisions, and provisions specific to the National Grid Network.

+New provisions (such as the introduction of new setbacks and corridors for the National Grid as well as other electricity distribution corridors) will provide better protection of infrastructure by avoiding reverse sensitivity effects.

-The National Grid is included in the Draft District Plan mapping available on our website.
+The National Grid and Electricity Distribution Lines are included in the Proposed District Plan mapping available on our website.